tedirghazali/alga-css/README.md

 ```

 ## Mixin and Composing CSS Component
-For composing CSS utility, we provide a custom property which is `ref`.
+to compose the CSS reference, we provide a custom property which is `ref` to apply css property to our class.

 ```css
 .className {